Cameron Norrie the last Briton standing at Wimbledon after gruelling five-setter

 It is a fine achievement for a player who had slipped from eight in the world to 91 after a tough couple of years, and who is now on the verge of a return to the top 50.

-Norrie, who has now won nine of his 10 matches on his favourite Court One, said: “I hung tough when I needed to and the atmosphere was so good.
+Norrie, who has now won nine of his 10 matches on his favourite No1 Court, said: “I hung tough when I needed to and the atmosphere was so good.

 Jarry was clearly unhappy about something at the end, with the two players engaged in a long, heated conversation after shaking hands.